The Castle Town of Kiomono and Historical Townscape

 Kitsuki Hinoki Magewa

-Hinoki Japanese cypress wood is bent and attached to cherry tree bark, then made into steamers, sifters and other kitchen tools.
-This traditional technique has been inherited here only in Kyushu.
+Hinoki Japanese cypress wood is bent and fixed with cherry tree bark attachment, then made into steamers, sifters and other kitchen tools.
+This is one of the prestigious traditional techniques inherited in this region.

 Food & Specialties of Kitsuki